ericnograles/chain-reaction/README.md

 The chain-reaction.common library represents all cross-platform shareable code.
 This includes all Redux components (store, reducers, actions) and also infrastructure items (services) that talk to external resources, such as a Web API.

-The `chain-reaction.web` and `chain-reaction.mobile` repos reference the repo of this library directly in their [NPM](https://npmjs.org) dependencies (package.json).
-This is meant to simulate a dependency to a private NPM repo.

 ## [chain-reaction.api](https://github.com/ericnograles/chain-reaction.api)

 A simple [Sails.js](http://sailsjs.org/) Web API that serves as the backend for the app